-OCIO provides departmental private cloud service for the hosting of departmental servers and websites on Virtual Machine (VM) (free from 1 Jan 2015).
+OCIO provides departmental private cloud service for the hosting of departmental servers and websites on Virtual Machine (VM).
 The virtual servers provided are functionally similar to a physical server.
 Housed in the University's Data Centres, these servers are closely monitored, well protected by the central firewalls, regularly checked for vulnerability risk with data backed up daily.
 It inevitably reduces department’s workload and cost of looking after their own equipment.

-The private cloud service is available to faculties/departments/units.
+The basic private cloud service is available to faculties/departments/units for free while additional processing power, memory and/or disk storage is/are offered at a cost.
 Please complete the Private Cloud Application Form (F022) at ocio/forms.

 Meanwhile, the departmental/functional website service which uses our central web servers is recommended for websites that have no server-based applications such as PHP/JSP/ASP.
 Users should apply a functional UNIX account and upload the web content.
 Please complete the Functional Account Application Form (F003) at ocio/forms.